Ontario Hunter Jumper Association

 Horse/Rider combinations may not cross enter any division requiring them to jump higher than 2’9”.
 Showing in this division will affect a horse’s eligibility.
 Ribbons to 8th.
 No jogging required.

 Entries must be an OHJA member.
-Points will be tracked for OHJA Year End Awards.
+Points will be tracked for OHJA Provincial Year End Awards.

 | back to top |